mishaevtikhiev/evtikhiev.github.io/_pages/database.md

 and the second one is dedicated to my own progress in learning the language and can help those who want to start learning it.

+The first part contains extensive lists of Chinese characters and statistics for them.
+There are a total of four lists:

+* The list of the Chinese characters by their frequency in the language, based on
+  <a href="https://lingua.mtsu.edu/chinese-computing/statistics/">Jun Da's Modern Chinese Character Frequency List</a>.
+  This list contains a total of 9933 characters.
+* The list of the Chinese characters from the <a herf="https://en.wikipedia.org/wiki/Table_of_General_Standard_Chinese_Characters">General Standard</a>.
+  This list contains a total of 8105 characters: 3500 frequent, 3000 common, and 1605 rare, — and is the official standard.

 <img src="/images/database.jpg">